1906 ECAHA season: Stanley Cup engravings

-Between 1903 and 1906, Ottawa engraved each of the ten Stanley Cup series they won, and teams they played outside the bowl.
+Between 1903 and 1906, Ottawa engraved each of the ten Stanley Cup series they won, and the teams they played outside the bowl.
 The first eight series were listed separately, but both of the 1906 series are listed together in the same space.
-Montreal Wanderers was engraved above the 1903 to 1906 winners with the dates in March and December plus the two teams they defeated and scores of all the games.
+Montreal Wanderers was engraved above the 1903 to 1906 winners, with the dates in March and December, plus the two teams they defeated and the scores of all the games.
 Note: The second game against New Glasgow in December was engraved as a 6 to 2 score when in actuality the Wanderers won the game 7 to 2.